 A decision about whether to release the defendant on bail or some other conditional release may also be made at the initial appearance.
-The court considers factors such as the seriousness of the charge; whether the defendant is a flight risk; and if he or she has a permanent residence, a job, and family ties.
-If the accused is likely to appear at trial, the court may decide that he or she should be released on recognizance (often termed "ROR," meaning that the defendant is released without having to provide bail, upon promising to appear and answer the criminal charge) or into the custody of a third party after the posting of a financial bond.
+The court considers factors such as the seriousness of the charge; whether the defendant is a flight risk; and if they have a permanent residence, a job, and family ties.
+If the accused is likely to appear at trial, the court may decide they should be released on recognizance (often termed "ROR," meaning that the defendant is released without having to provide bail, upon promising to appear and answer the criminal charge) or into the custody of a third party after the posting of a financial bond.